-- Irvine Regional Park is the first place you need to know about.
+Irvine Regional Park is the first place you need to know about.
 Head towards the foothills on Jamboree Road and you’ll dead end into the park.
 You need to have an annual pass or pay $3-$5 for entry.
-UNLESS you arrive after 5pm and then parking is free.
+UNLESS you arrive after 6pm and then parking is free.
 Bear to your right as you go through the entrance and follow the signs to parking at Irvine Park Railroad.

-- Santa’s Village (FREE to visit with some paid activities) is located right at the train station.
+Santa’s Village (FREE to visit with some paid activities) is located right at the train station.
 You can wander around and take in the holiday lights.
 If you want to do some of the paid activities, you can buy single tickets or a pack of them.

-- The North Pole is where you take the train to see Santa.
+The North Pole is where you take the train to see Santa.
 Only accessible by the Christmas Train ride.

-Free activities in the village include:
+Free activities in the village in the past included:

 - a coloring corner,

 - and countless beautiful holiday lights and photo opportunities with picture stands.

 I think the photo opportunities are the only thing that is still free.

 Santa’s Village Hours: Weekdays 4pm-9pm and Weekends 10am-9pm.

 - Blizzard Ball (large prize),